Federal Financial Aid Changes

 Supporting Your Creative Journey

 • Absolutely!
-Federal Unsubsidized Loans will continue to be available, and new private lending opportunities are being developed to help you invest in your creative education.
+Federal Unsubsidized Loans will continue to be available, and new private lending opportunities are available to help you invest in your creative education.
 You’ll still have ways to fund your studies and keep your artistic goals within reach.

 • Yes!
-As long as you remain in the same program and continue borrowing before July 1, 2026, you’ll retain eligibility for Grad PLUS Loans during the transition period.
-Staying on track with your current program means you can keep focusing on what matters most — your growth as an artist.
+As long as you remain in the same program of study, remain continuously enrolled, have not exceeded time to credential and have borrowed before July 1, 2026, you’ll retain eligibility for Grad PLUS Loans during the transition period.

 • We expect students will continue to have access to funding that supports the full cost of attendance.
 Final terms will depend on updates from lenders, but our priority is ensuring you have the financial tools and guidance needed to stay focused on your creative development and professional success.